rahulpandeycs/Kaggle-Dog-Breed-Identifier/Readme.md

 -> You have Anaconda already installed in your system -> conda package manager is installed
--> pip is installed correctly, make sure you check step  1 and 2 of trouble shoot for correct pip installation
+-> pip is installed correctly, make sure you check step  1 and 2 of trouble shoot for correct pip installation -> download data from https://www.kaggle.com/c/dog-breed-identification/data, and extract it in the data folder.

 ## Project setup: